-All external courses need the syllabi approved by the Director of Undergraduate Study to determine eligibility for transfer.
-Lists of pre-approved courses abroad and through the Woods College of Advanced Studies (WCAS) are listed on the Economics website.
+All external courses need the syllabi approved by the Director of Undergraduate Study to determine if the course will count towards their study of Economics.
+Lists of pre-approved courses abroad and through the WCAS are listed on the Economics website.

 The same rules apply for CSOM concentrations.